TuVPN Review 2020

 - Washington (USA)

 On payment front, it offers various payment methods to users.
 You can purchase subscription via credit/debit cards, Mint, Neosurf, bitcoins, among a couple of other options.

-The option to pay with bitcoins is a pleasant surprise, as many of the lesser known VPN providers don’t accept bitcoin payments.
+The option to pay for VPN with bitcoins is a pleasant surprise, as many of the lesser known VPN providers don’t accept bitcoin payments.